top of page

 HOSPICE & PALLIATIVE CARE PROGRAM

 NSHN’s Hospice & Palliative Care (HPC) Program is an approach to care that aims to relieve suffering and improve the quality of life by supporting the physical, mental, social and spiritual needs of an individual.
 We provide Hospice & Palliative Care services to people living with a life-limiting illness and also to their family.
-Our Program has two main services that can be used at different points throughout the illness:

 • Visiting Volunteer Services